 Version 1.0 of the default list remained valid for a transition period ending 2022-12-31.
 However, registered EPDs using version 1.0 of the default list, or earlier versions of the default list, remain valid until their expiration dates.

-The reference for the characterisation factors (CF) for Version 2.0 of the default list, the "EN 15804 reference package" provided by JRC, was updated in February 2023.
+The reference for the characterisation factors (CF) for Version 2.0 of the default list, the "EN 15804 reference package" provided by JRC (available at https://eplca.jrc.ec.europa.eu/LCDN/EN15804.html), was updated in February 2023.
 As of this update, the CFs are based on version 3.1 of the reference package for CFs used in the PEF framework (EF 3.1), instead of the previous version (EF 3.0).
-As it may take time for LCA software to update the CFs in line with the latest version of the reference package, EPDs developed using Version 2.0 may use either the old version (based on EF 3.0) or the new version (based on EF 3.1).
-The EPD should report whether the EN 15804 reference package based on EF 3.0 or EF 3.1 has been used.
+As it has taken time for LCA software to update the CFs in line with the latest version of the reference package, it has been possible to continue publishing EPDs using the old version (based on EF 3.0) during a transition period ending 2024-08-31.
+As of 2024-09-01, CFs based on EF 3.1 shall be used.
+The end date of this transition period was announced 2024-02-19.

 Clarifications to the indicators and their methods may be found further down, in the Guidance on environmental performance indicators.